 Tuition Scholarships.
 The trustees have authorized a limited number of scholarships, each of an annual value of \$200, the amount of the annual tuition, to be awarded each year by the Veterinary College.
 The scholarships are awarded to undergraduate students who are of sufficiently high promise or standing in the judgment of the faculty, who are not residents of New York State, and who have had, before entering, two or more years of college or university training.
-Each student holding a scholarship must maintain a standing satisfactory to the Veterinary Faculty.
+Each student holding a scholarship must maintain a standing satisfactory to the the second in merit.

+Veterinary Faculty.

 The Horace K. White Prizes, established by Horace K. White of Syracuse, are awarded annually to meritorious students in the graduating class of the College.
-They consist of a prize of 100 to the first in merit and a prize of 25 to the second in merit.
+They consist of a prize of \$100 to the first in merit and a prize of \$25 to of the junior year.

 The Jane Miller Prize of \$50 in veterinary physiology is awarded to the student or students doing the best work in this subject.
-This prize is usually divided into a first prize of \$30 and a second prize of \$20 and awarded at the end of the junior year.
+This prize is usually distributed in the students doing the best work in this subject. vided into a first prize of \$30 and a second prize of \$20 and awarded at the end